Deutscher Fernsehfunk: Colour and DFF2

 Colour television was introduced on 3 October 1969 on the new channel DFF2, which commenced broadcasting the same day, ready for the celebrations for the 20th anniversary of the founding of the GDR on 7 October.
+Walter Ulbricht opened the second channel.
 DFF chose the French SÉCAM colour standard, common in the Eastern Bloc, while West Germany invented and introduced the PAL colour standard.
 Mutual reception in black and white remained possible as the basic television standard was the same.
 Colour sets were at first not widely available in the East and many of these were modified to receive PAL as well as SÉCAM.
 East German manufacturers later made dual standard sets.

 The introduction of DFF2 marked an increase in the hours of broadcasting overall.

 On 11 February 1972, the DFF was renamed, dropping the pretense of being an all-German service and becoming Fernsehen der DDR – GDR Television or DDR-FS.
 The previous name survived in episodes of The Sandman, which were repeated quite often.

 Since DFF2/DDR-F2 broadcast only in the evening for most of its lifespan, special transmissions could easily be made in the afternoon for special events.

-1980 Olympic Games
+1980 Summer Olympic Games

 The hosting of the 1980 Summer Olympics by Moscow was a source of pride for the Eastern Bloc.
-However, the Soviet invasion of Afghanistan in 1979 had caused outrage in the west, leading to a boycott of the games by 64 western-aligned nations.
+However, the Soviet invasion of Afghanistan in 1979 had caused outrage in the West, leading to a boycott of the games by 64 western-aligned nations.
+During the event, the DFF saw large viewership in West Germany, as no broadcaster in that country, broadcast the event.

-DDR-FS therefore wished to present colour pictures of the 1980 Summer Olympic Games to West Germany, which was part of the boycott, and a programme of experimental transmissions in PAL was instituted.
-However, little came of these experiments.
-By 1985 there were 6,078,500 licensed televisions, or 36.5 for every 100 persons.
+Later in the 1980s, Fernsehen der DDR commissioned designer Axel Bertram to develop the custom typeface Videtur, "intended to define the on-screen graphics of East German television for years to come".
+Set in serif, the typeface was specifically designed for television.